Police Story (film series): New Police Story (2004)

 New Police Story (新警察故事), made in 2004, is a reboot of the Police Story series.
 Chan portrays a disgraced detective named Chan Kwok-Wing, who accidentally leads his team into a trap from which he is the only survivor.
 Drowning his guilt in booze, he is eventually assigned a new younger partner who turns out to have his own secrets.
 However, they must work together if they are to stop the gang who killed Chan's team a year earlier.
 The film features younger Hong Kong actors such as Nicholas Tse, Charlene Choi, Charlie Yeung and Daniel Wu.
 The story features a more dramatic focus, taking a darker and more serious tone.

 Police Story 2013 (2013)

 Police Story 2013 (警察故事2013), made in 2013, stars Jackie Chan in another reboot of the series.
 The film is directed by Ding Sheng, who previously helmed Chan's Little Big Soldier.
 Unlike the previous Police Story films where he portrayed a Hong Kong cop, Jackie portrays a mainland Chinese officer named Zhong Wen.
 Zhong heads to Wu Bar in search of his estranged daughter, Miao Miao (Jing Tian).
 He disapproves of Miao's relationship with Wu Jiang (Liu Ye), the nightclub owner.
 However, Wu, who is looking for the release of a long-time prisoner, takes Zhong, Miao, and a group of strangers hostage.
 The film was distributed as Police Story: Lockdown in the United States by Well Go USA Entertainment and released in June 2015.

+Future

+On 14 March 2023, a sequel to New Police Story, titled New Police Story 2, was announced at the Hong Kong FILMART to be in development, with stars Jackie Chan, Nicholas Tse, Daniel Wu, and Charlene Choi returning.
+Chan will serve as producer while Tse will make his directorial debut.